 an enlarged prostate, bladder obstruction or other urination problems.

 Vilanterol may increase the risk of death in people with asthma, but the risk in people with COPD is not known.
 Talk with your doctor about your individual risks and benefits of using this medicine.
 Follow all patient instructions for safe use.

 It is not known whether Anoro Ellipta will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether umeclidinium and vilanterol passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+You should not breast-feed while using this medicine.